 I love getting messages from you with your success stories!

 As I opened up my inbox this morning, I just received a message from a lovely woman who said that she “HAD” Hashimoto’s and that she was able to get it into remission through changing her diet!
-After going gluten and dairy free, she is no longer testing positive for thyroid antibodies, feeling amazing, and tapering off her thyroid medications!!
+After going gluten and dairy free, she is no longer testing positive for thyroid antibodies.
+Instead, she is feeling amazing, and tapering off her thyroid medications!

 Read more about optimizing your diet with Hashimoto’s.